Transforming Digital Experiences Through Research and Strategy

 My Role:

-Designed stakeholder surveys and led focus groups.
+Designed stakeholder surveys and led focus groups to understand organizational priorities and internal perspectives

-Created customer survey and interview screener.
+Created customer survey and interview screener to recruit participants representing diverse insurance needs

 Impact: